 If you or someone you care about has been denied Social Security benefits, contact one of our experienced South Carolina social security disability lawyers toll free at (803) 454-1200.
 You can also contact us online for a free consultation.

 Disability is the most commonly denied Social Security program; statistics show that fully 60% of disability claims are initially denied, often for procedural or technical reasons.
 The Compassionate Allowances (CAL) initiative was introduced in October 2008 as a way to expedite the processing of disability claims for applicants whose medical conditions are so severe that their conditions obviously meet Social Security’s standards.
 There are 113 qualifying conditions involving neurological, mental, and immune system disorders on the list.
 However, sometimes even those with a listed medical condition can be denied benefits.

 You are eligible for Social Security disability payments if:

-If your claim is denied at the administrative hearing, your next step is to ask for a review by the Social Security Appeals Council.
-This is not a court case where you must appear with an attorney; they will review paperwork and decide whether the administrative law judge decided correctly.
+This is not a court case where you must appear with an SSD attorney; they will review paperwork and decide whether the administrative law judge decided correctly.
 This can take up to three years.
 After that decision, you’re free to sue the government in federal court in order to obtain your Social Security benefits.
 An attorney is not technically required for this, but as with all court cases, having an attorney vastly improves your chances of success.